Last Updated on September 6, 2023 by Tim Wells

-Here, you’ll see two settings: AB Debugging and Apps from Unknown Sources.
-These are both used for developers to test their apps before they’re live on the Amazon App Store.
+You’ll see two settings: AB Debugging and Apps from Unknown Sources.
+These are both used for developers to test their apps before they’re on the Amazon App Store.

 Turn on Apps from Unknown Sources.

-You’ll get a warning screen telling you that any app that hasn’t been vetted by Amazon directly is risky.
+You’ll get a warning screen telling you that any app not vetted by Amazon directly is risky.

 Whenever you install an app, always make sure that you trust the app developers.
-You’re giving them access to your device and any files stored on it.
+You’re giving them access to your device and any stored files.

 Click Turn On to proceed.

 Step 2: Install the Sky Go App using Downloader